Every single year business owners spend billions of dollars trying to entice people to visit their website and make a purchase.

 Price drop alerts are undoubtedly a brilliant tool for any online platform vendor to take advantage of.

-98% of customers on most e-commerce websites simply come, explore, and leave the site without buying items, and there is no method to let you know whether or not they might return to purchase in the future.
+98% of customers on most ecommerce websites simply come, explore, and leave the site without buying items.
+Unlikely, there is no method to let you know whether or not they might return to purchase in the future.

-Adding product price alerting to your site now enables you to collect all of your visitors’ future purchase intent, which helps you go backward in time and bring past visitors to the present when a product’s price changes.
+Adding product price alerting to your site now lets you collect all of your visitors’ future purchase intent.
+Which helps you go backward in time and bring past visitors to the present when a product’s price changes.

-Taking this one step further, by running effective Competitor Price Tracking and intuitively changing your prices based on the information gathered you can develop a strategy and customize your sales funnel process to kickstart that revenue growth you have been search for!
+Taking this one step further.
+Run effective Competitor Price Tracking and intuitively change your prices based on the information gathered.
+This way, you can develop a strategy and customize your sales funnel process to kickstart that revenue growth you have been searching for!

 Leave a Reply